ampache/ampache.org-docs/docs/docker.md

 The images on this page build Ampache7, which is the current stable release.
 Official Ampache8 images will start being built closer to the Ampache8 release.

+If you want to run Ampache8 code before then, the [`preview`](#ampachepreview) and [`nosql-preview`](#ampachenosql-develop-and-ampachenosql-preview) tags are built from the Ampache `develop8` branch.
+These are development builds, so expect them to break.

-In the meantime the `docker-compose.yml` in the [Ampache repository](https://github.com/ampache/ampache) itself is a full Ampache8 development stack: it builds `docker/Dockerfilephp85` (PHP 8.5) alongside a MariaDB service, and can install the database and create the admin user on first run.
+The `docker-compose.yml` in the [Ampache repository](https://github.com/ampache/ampache) itself is a full Ampache8 development stack: it builds `docker/Dockerfilephp85` (PHP 8.5) alongside a MariaDB service, and can install the database and create the admin user on first run.
 See [Ampache8 for Admins](/docs/help/troubleshooting/ampache8-for-admins#docker) for the environment variables it takes.

 That is a different file to the `docker-compose.yml` in the ampache-docker repository described below.